Disclosure: When you purchase a service or a product through our links, we may earn a commission. Read more...Last updated: by

 As Linkin Park said: “In the end…” WordPress.com tries to do two things: simplify WordPress.org and allow users to enjoy the magnificent possibilities of WordPress plugins.

-The result is a platform best suitable for bloggers and users who are already familiar with WordPress who won’t mind using WP-Admin.
+As a result, the outcome is a platform best suitable for bloggers and users who are already familiar with WordPress who won’t mind using WP-Admin.

 Are you any of those?